Sex Industry Facts

 • Fees are paid before the service.
 Refunds are not given, for instance, if the client’s expectations are not met.

-• Sex workers have health & safety rights and responsibility – these are supported by NSW Workcover Authority and Department of Health.
+• Sex workers have health & safety rights and responsibilities.

 • Sex workers examine clients for signs of sexually transmitted infections (STIs) before a service.
 If they believe a client may have an infection they have a right to refuse to see the client.